AliyasAhmed/React-JS/HandlingEvents_in_react.md

    - Two input fields for "email" and "phone" with `onChange` events.
    - A commented-out div for a `onMouseOver` event.

-My apologies for missing that line.
-Let's explain it now:

 ### Explanation of `setForm({ ...form, [e.target.name]: e.target.value });`

 This line of code is used inside the `handleChange` function to update the form state dynamically based on the input field changes.